ubavic/wave/README.md

 # Microwave

 *MICROWAVE* (pronounced me-crow-wa-vè) is a simple signal generator written in Golang.
-It is capable of generating sine waves, as well as families of triangular and rectangular waves.
-This tool has been developed to assist with electronics workshops held at [Decentrala](https://dmz.rs/).
+It is capable of generating sine wave, as well as families of triangular and rectangular waves.
+This tool has been developed for  electronics workshops held at [Decentrala](https://dmz.rs/en/index) where is used instead proper signal generator.

 ![User interface](ui.png)